Kymoraa/travel_app/README.md

 The amazing YouTube tutorial by @diegoveloper can be accessed here: https://www.youtube.com/watch?v=bEHPCwjLdno&ab_channel=diegoveloper

 I would like to take this moment to give a huge shout out the dev community.
 A lot of great content is shared on so many platforms for free!
-I real enjoy consuming such content ❤
+And I real enjoy consuming such content ❤

 <div align="center">